Xunnamius/black-flag/examples/black-flag-extensions/grouping/README.md

 [examples][1] / [black-flag-extensions][2] / grouping

-# Black Flag Extensions: Automatic Grouping
+# Black Flag Extensions: Automatic Options Grouping

-In this example we demonstrate configuring [automatic grouping][3] in [`withBuilderExtensions`][4].
+In this example we demonstrate configuring [automatic options grouping][3] in [`withBuilderExtensions`][4].

 ## Run This Example